Nkosana-263/alx-low_level_programming/0x01-variables_if_else_while/README.md

 nkosana@ubuntu:~/0x01$
 ```

 ## Task 4.

-When I was having that alphabet soup, I never thought that it would pay off
+> "When I was having that alphabet soup, I never thought that it would pay off." — Vanna White

 [`4-print_alphabt.c`](4-print_alphabt.c)
 Prints the alphabet in lowercase, followed by a new line.